sci-42ver/SICP_SDF/SDF_notes.md

 # Notice
+I learnt SICP as [mit_6_006_2005](https://ocw.mit.edu/courses/6-046j-introduction-to-algorithms-sma-5503-fall-2005/pages/syllabus/) recommends and then finds 6.5151 course.
+So my intention is "A strong understanding of *programming*".
 - I won't read many reference papers except when they are *specifically about programming*.
 - I don't have time to test all possible *types* of inputs.
 I will only give some types of inputs which IMHO are all possible types without the review from others.
-  Any review of this repo is appreciated.
+  **Any review of this repo is appreciated.**
 - I skipped digging into
-  - the complexity of internal functions like `remainder` since by modularity this is unnecessary.
+  - the complexity of *internal functions* like `remainder` since by modularity this is unnecessary.
   - the details of `testing.scm` since it is not covered in the book.
-  - mathematical formulae unknown when reading SDF since it is off-topic.
+  - *mathematical formulae* unknown when reading SDF since it is off-topic.
-  - `make-unit-conversion` implementation since it uses functions not covered when  introducing this function.
+  - ~~`make-unit-conversion` implementation since it uses functions not covered when  introducing this function.~~
-    - similar for `register-predicate!`.
+    - ~~similar for `register-predicate!`.~~
-- contract meaning.
+- *contract* meaning.
 See SICP
   > together with specified conditions that these procedures must fulfill in order to be a valid representation or https://htdp.org/2003-09-26/Book/curriculum-Z-H-35.html#node_idx_1852 from https://stackoverflow.com/a/9035697/21294350
-- Sometimes I use yellow mark to show I have read some footnotes.
+- Sometimes I use *yellow mark* to show I have read some footnotes.
 # miscs
 - cph: Competitive Programming Helper
 # @How to learn